-Service Fees • Issuance of ADSs (e.g., an issuance of ADS upon a deposit of Class A common shares, upon a change in the ADS(s)-to-Shares ratio, or for any other reason), excluding ADS issuances as a result of distributions of Class A common shares Up to U.S. 50 per ADS issued • Cancellation of ADSs (e.g., a cancellation of ADSs for delivery of deposited property, upon a change in the ADS(s)-to-Shares ratio, or for any other reason) Up to U.S. 50 per ADS canceled • Distribution of cash dividends or other cash distributions (e.g., upon a sale of rights and other entitlements) Up to U.S. 50 per ADS held • Distribution of ADSs pursuant to (i) stock dividends or other free stock distributions, or (ii) exercise of rights to purchase additional ADSs Up to U.S. 50 per ADS held • Distribution of securities other than ADSs or rights to purchase additional ADSs (e.g., upon a spin-off) Up to U.S. 50 per ADS held • ADS Services Up to U.S. 50 per ADS held on the applicable record date(s) established by the depositary • Registration of ADS transfers (e.g., upon a registration of the transfer of registered ownership of ADSs, upon a transfer of ADSs into DTC and vice versa, or for any other reason) Up to U.S. 50 per ADS (or fraction thereof) converted • Conversion of ADSs of one series for ADSs of another series (e.g., upon conversion of Partial Entitlement ADSs for Full Entitlement ADSs, or upon conversion of Restricted ADSs (each as defined in the Deposit Agreement) into freely transferable ADSs, and vice versa ).
-Up to U.S. 50 per ADS (or fraction thereof) transferred
+Service Fees Issuance of ADSs (e.g., an issuance of ADS upon a deposit of Class A common shares, upon a change in the ADS(s)-to-Shares ratio, or for any other reason), excluding ADS issuances as a result of distributions of Class A common shares Up to US\$5.00 per 100 ADSs (or fraction thereof) issued Cancellation of ADSs (e.g. , a cancellation of ADSs for delivery of deposited property, upon a change in the ADS(s)-to-Shares ratio, or for any other reason) Up to US\$5.00 per 100 ADSs (or fraction thereof) canceled Distribution of cash dividends or other cash distributions (e.g., upon a sale of rights and other entitlements) Up to US\$5.00 per 100 ADSs (or fraction thereof) held Distribution of ADSs pursuant to (i) stock dividends or other free stock distributions, or (ii) exercise of rights to purchase additional ADSs Up to US\$5.00 per 100 ADSs (or fraction thereof) held Distribution of securities other than ADSs or rights to purchase additional ADSs (e.g., upon a spin-off) Up to US\$5.00 per 100 ADSs (or fraction thereof) held ADS Services Up to US\$5.00 per 100 ADSs (or fraction thereof) held on the applicable record date(s) established by the depositary Registration of ADS transfers (e.g. , upon a registration of the transfer of registered ownership of ADSs, upon a transfer of ADSs into DTC and vice versa, or for any other reason) Up to U.S. 50 per ADS (or fraction thereof) transferred Conversion of ADSs of one series for ADSs of another series (e.g., upon conversion of Partial Entitlement ADSs for Full Entitlement ADSs, or upon conversion of Restricted ADSs (each as defined in the Deposit Agreement) into freely transferable ADSs, and vice versa).
+Up to US\$5.00 per 100 ADS (or fraction thereof) converted